Consent To Search – When To Deny?

 What is required in order to provide or obtain consent to search?
 In order to be proper the consent to search must be voluntary (or freely given), specific, and unequivocal.
 Therefore, it must be free from coercion.
 The court will look to specific factors and the totality (complete set) of circumstances to determine whether the consent to search was proper.
 The following are factors courts review in determining that conclusion:

 It is always important to remember that you do not have to consent to search when requested by an officer.
+This applies to any situation, even when a driver in a motor vehicle or a passenger.
 You are even free to change your mind if you initially consented.
 At the end, the consent to search will boil down to the circumstances and facts that are present within the individual case.
 This is why it is essential to never consent to search, and instead force law enforcement to perform their job.

 By not providing your consent to search you are maintaining your constitutional right to be free from warrantless searches.
 This can also in-turn provide a better or more hopeful case for you and counsel once you are at the formal setting of the criminal process depending upon the circumstances of your case.
 Always know the law, maintain your rights, and lawyer-up with Josh Jones.
 He has your back.